 SECTIONS: Features, Culture, Front-of-Book

 Dispatches (1200 words) are missives from the frontlines.
 We’re looking for underreported and fascinating stories from across the country, the globe, and the realms of fiction that introduce Bitch readers to stories and topics they might not have encountered before.
-A great dispatch could be from Argentina or Tennessee just as easily as Westeros or the Wizarding World of Harry Potter.
+A great dispatch could be from Argentina or Tennessee just as easily as San Junipero or Panem.

 Features are deep dives into the intersection of feminism and culture.
 Everything is culture to Bitch, including pop culture, social-justice movements, and technology.
 Longform and essay writers examine, ruminate, and push boundaries.
 The writing is tight, top-notch, and original.
 We are looking for pieces that not only dive deep, but dive where no one else is looking.

-Investigative Essay (2500) You smell a buried story and want to tell the world what’s going on.
+Investigative Essay (2300 words): You smell a buried story and want to tell the world what’s going on.
 Complete with research, reporting, and clear, concise writing, this piece braids information and intrigue and takes the readers on a journey through something underreported, unknown, or in need of a spotlight.

 This section is where Bitch brands and solidifies its cultural authority.
 From celebrating significant pieces of pop culture that are turning 20 to analyzing the Impact Of directors, producers, and screenwriters (600 words), Culture examines elements of our lives that show up in books, on screens, in music, and all over the internet.